digbmc/wbbm/README.md

 ```
 You can copy this front matter into your new file and update the values as needed.
 The `layout` must be set to `page`.
 The identifier for the current phase (current) is `P4`.
 All pages and posts associated with the current phase should have `phase: P4` in their YAML front matter.

-Once you have filled out the information in the header, add the content of your page after the three dashes (---) that close the header.
+Once you have filled out the information in the front matter, add the content of your page starting on a new line below the front matter.
 You can format the text using Markdown syntax.
 Feel free to reference this [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/).

 #### Permalinks